 While there are some obvious advantages for your bank account to find the right opportunity and eventually start making some real money, there is one obvious disadvantage: you actually have to pay back your student loan.
 Student loans can get complicated, especially if you’re not on top of all the terms and conditions.
-This article will help you understand all the complicated jargons and repayment schemes associated with student loans in the UK.
+This article will help you understand all the complicated jargons and repayment schemes associated with education loan UK.
 So, here are a few things you need to know about student loan repayment UK.

 Repayments when you graduate